-However, Sarah didn’t understand Rick could predict problems as well as she could.
-He just didn’t waste any effort worrying about them.
+However, Sarah didn’t understand that Rick could predict problems as well as she could.
+He just didn’t see any point in worrying about them.

 Rick worked out which problems were likely to happen.
 Then he took planned action to stop or reduce their impact.

 Belief 2: You’re irresponsible if you don’t worry

-So she thought Rick’s refusal to worry was irresponsible and showed a lack of seriousness.
+So she thought Rick’s refusal to worry was irresponsible, and showed a lack of seriousness.
 She also felt burdened and resentful that she had to worry about the family alone.

 However as mentioned above, Rick was indeed responsible.
 He just took effective, preventative action quietly, without fuss.
 But his good work was overshadowed by Sarah’s worrying.

-Belief 3: Worrying showed Sarah cared
+Belief 3: Worrying shows I care

 Sarah believed she had the sole burden of protecting her family.
 But in a way, this also gave her a great deal of satisfaction.

 Even though she did this from the best of motives, it inhibited their freedom and sense of happiness.
-And friends soon realised Sarah couldn’t put her fears into perspective.
+And Sarah’s friends soon realised she couldn’t put her fears into perspective.

-Belief 4: Worry helped her children cope better
+Belief 4: Worry helps my children cope

 It just distracts worriers by making them think they’re doing something.
 In fact, all the activity is in their heads, not in the real world.

-Belief 5: Worrying protected their health and welfare
+Belief 5: Worrying protects health and welfare

-Sarah’s children knew her tendency to panic at the slightest problem.
+However, Sarah’s children knew her tendency to panic at the slightest problem.
 So they avoided telling her anything that would worry her.

 Even when Jay, her elder son, was bullied in primary school, he kept quiet.
 Sadly, he lost confidence over time, and became anxious himself.
 Although he’s improved now, for a long time he was reluctant to pursue new jobs out of a fear he’d fail.

 Of course, it should have been the other way round.
 Sarah should have been giving them guidance and help.

-Therefore, none of Sarah’s children have reached their full potential yet.
+None of Sarah’s children have reached anywhere near their full potential yet.
 So did Sarah’s worrying really protect her children’s health and well-being?

 Sarah’s justification for worry

-Belief 6: Worrying prevented future problems
+Belief 6: Worrying prevents problems

-But unfortunately, Sarah couldn’t tolerate her own worry at seeing her kids branching out.
+But unfortunately, Sarah couldn’t tolerate the worry of seeing her kids branching out.
 She didn’t want them to try new identities or pursuits, ways of living, career paths, or even new places to live.

-Sarah did her best to wrap her children up in a cocoon.
+Out of the best intention, Sarah wrapped her children up in a cocoon.
 But that just kept them from experiencing what the world was really like.
 And it didn’t prepare them to cope with future problems.

-Instead, Sarah’s over-protectiveness ensured they didn’t have the skills needed to cope.
+Instead, Sarah’s over-protectiveness ensured they didn’t have the skills they needed to cope.
 And that was exactly the reverse of what she wanted.

 A more helpful approach would have been to view problems as challenges to solve or work around.